 - Some Babynurses go to the hospital and accompany the “family” home, or just welcome you at your home upon your return from the hospital.

 - Some babynurses assist the family with preparations including nursery set up.

 What are the costs of a Babynurse?

-Babynurses base their rate on 22 hour days.
+Babynurses base their rate on a 20 hour day with a four hour consecutive break.
 Their average daily rate (net after taxes) is usually between:

 If your family is looking to find and hire a qualified Babynurse consider working with a Babynurse agency like Pavillion Agency Inc. Get started by filling out our application.